 “The Ritz Hotel, where suites cost up to £3,600 a night, has paid no corporation tax in the UK since is was taken over by the billionaire Barclay twins 17 years ago.”

 “Rupert Murdoch’s media conglomerate News Corp. lobbied in favor of the new Panama free trade pact, according to federal lobbying disclosure forms — a pact that will make it more difficult for the U.S. government to crack down on Panama-related tax abuses.
 Panama is a notorious tax haven, and News Corp. also operates a subsidiary there.
 The company’s flagship American news outlets — The Wall Street Journal and Fox News — reported extensively on the three free trade deals passed by Congress last week without disclosing the parent firm’s lobbying activity.”

-Did you know that our great and true patriot, Mr Farage also tried to avoid paying his taxes by opening an offshore trust fund?
+Our great “patriot”, Mr Farage also tried to avoid paying his taxes by opening an offshore trust fund?

-Unlike Britain’s rich and powerful tax-evading individuals, whose businesses will continue to enjoy tax havens free from EU regulations, Britain’s little people will not benefit from leaving the EU.
+Unlike Britain’s rich and powerful tax-evading individuals, whose businesses will continue to enjoy tax havens free from EU regulations, Farage’s little people will not reap any benefits from leaving the EU.